devzeebo/asb-wolverine-demo/README.md

 The services include health checks to ensure they're ready:

 - SQL Server: Checks if the database is responding
-- Azure Service Bus Emulator: Verifies the service is running on port 5300

 ### Connection Details

 The application is configured to connect to these local services via the `appsettings.json` file:

-- **SQL Server**: `Server=localhost,1433;Database=WolverineDemo;User Id=sa;Password=Password123!;TrustServerCertificate=true`
+- **SQL Server**: `Server=127.0.0.1,1433;Database=WolverineDemo;User Id=sa;Password=Password123!;TrustServerCertificate=true`
-- **Azure Service Bus**: Uses FQDN `localhost:44444` with Azure Identity token authentication
+- **Azure Service Bus**: Configure the FQDN in the `Wolverine:ServiceBus:FQDN` setting

-### Service Bus Emulator Configuration

-The Service Bus emulator is configured using `config.json` which includes:

-- A default namespace: `wolverine-demo-asb`

-You can modify `config.json` to add more queues, topics, and subscriptions as needed for your development.
+### Database Initialization

+The SQL Server container will start with an empty database.
+You may need to run your application's database initialization/migration scripts to create the required tables and schema.

 ### Troubleshooting